 The production stages in reusable bag life cycles depend on the materials used.
-Once used, these bags are reused until worn out through washing or regular use, and then typically disposed either in the landfill or recycling facility (if recyclable).
+Once usedOnce in the use phase, these bags are can be reused until worn out through washing or regular use.
+This analysis assumes a conservative estimate of 52 uses, however, actual uses may be much higher than this., and then Worn out bags are typically disposed either in the landfill or recycling facility (if recyclable).